1. Where is the District Nursing office located?

 25. How long is the waiting list for the DMACC Nursing program?

 Most campuses do not have a waiting list.
-For a campus which does have students on standby, you can expect to wait approximately one semester after completing all entry requirements.
+For a campus which does have students on standby, you can expect to wait at least one semester after completing all entry requirements.
 During this time, students enroll for required general education courses.

 26. What if a large number of students satisfy the entry requirements all at the same time?
 In what order do they go on the list?